-\section{RESULTS}

-Fig.~\ref{fig:k_over_v} illustrates the generated grid of optimal gaits along with the two selected families, \(\mathcal{A}\) and \(\mathcal{C}\).
+\section{Results}

-For slower gaits, lower stiffness values generally result in a higher CoT, while at faster gaits, the CoT tends to increase with higher leg stiffness values.
-This trend is also reflected in the curve $\mathcal{A}$, which tends to decrease as the average speed increases.
-These observations align with the established concept that, at lower speeds a stiffer leg enables more efficient locomotion, whereas compliance gains significance at higher speeds.
-Additionally, the region surrounding $\mathcal{A}$ is relatively flat, indicating minimal variation in cost when selecting a stiffness value slightly different from the optimal.
+Figure~\ref{fig:k_over_v} depicts the evolution of the CoT across the parameter space.
+For further analysis, we examine two slices of this space:~$\mathcal{A}$ traces the gaits with the lowest CoT at each forward speed, and $\mathcal{C}$ uses a constant stiffness equal to the mean of the optimal stiffness values in $\mathcal{A}$.
+Figure~\ref{fig:k_over_v} reflects the long established concept that, at lower speeds a stiffer leg enables more efficient locomotion, whereas compliance gains significance at higher speeds.
+Additionally, the region surrounding $\mathcal{A}$ is relatively flat, indicating minimal variation in cost when selecting a slightly different stiffness value.

-Fig.~\ref{fig:cot_over_v} compares the cost of transport for the families of gaits $\mathcal{A}$ and $\mathcal{C}$ across varying average forward speeds.
-The two curves remain closely aligned, with the most significant increase in cost of transport observed at approximately $v_\mathrm{avg} \approx 0.3 \sqrt{l_\circ g}$, where the cost of transport rises by $20\%$.
-Averaged across all speeds, the cost of transport increases by $6\%$ with constant leg stiffness.
+Figure~\ref{fig:cot_over_v} compares the CoT for $\mathcal{A}$ and $\mathcal{C}$ across varying forward speeds.
+Since for the slice $\mathcal{A}$, the stiffness is optimized at each speed, it results in a lower CoT compared to $\mathcal{C}$.
+Still, the two curves remain closely aligned, with the most significant increase in CoT observed at $v_\mathrm{avg} \approx 0.3 \sqrt{l_\circ g}$, where the CoT rises by $20\%$.
+Averaged across all speeds, the CoT increases by $6\%$ when using a constant leg stiffness (slice~$\mathcal{C}$).